-The Democratic Republic of Congo is a huge country in East Africa that is surrounded by eight other countries: Angola, Zambia, the Central African Republic, Burundi, Uganda, Rwanda, Republic of the Congo, and South Sudan.
-It is Africa’s second largest country and home to the continent’s second largest French-speaking city.
-Kinshasa.
+The Democratic Republic of Congo is a huge country in East Africa surrounded by eight other countries: Angola, Zambia, the Central African Republic, Burundi, Uganda, Rwanda, Republic of the Congo, and South Sudan.
+It is Africa’s second-largest country and home to the continent’s second-largest French-speaking city, Kinshasa.
 It has a dense population of approximately 89,560,000 people.
 It was formerly known as Zaire or by the acronym DRC.
 A 40-kilometer-long coastline touches the Atlantic Ocean in the country’s west.

-Over the years, the country has been plagued by insecurity fueled by rebels in opposition to the government.
-Due to these insecurities, D. R. Congo’s citizens moved from other regions of the country and flooded the capital Kinshasa, where they felt safe.
-The city also presents a number of employment opportunities available hence the high population witnessed there.
+Over the years, the country has been plagued by insecurity fueled by rebels opposed to the government.
+Due to these insecurities, citizens from other regions of the country have moved to the capital, Kinshasa, where they felt safe.
+The city also offers numerous employment opportunities, contributing to its high population.

-Democratic Republic of Congo is rich in minerals and natural resources, including gold, diamonds, oil, copper, and over 15 additional minerals and some yet to be exploited but are thought to exist.
+The Democratic Republic of Congo is rich in minerals and natural resources, including gold, diamonds, oil, copper, and over 15 additional minerals yet to be exploited but thought to exist.
 Did you know that the first atomic bombs were built with Uranium obtained from the Shinkolobwe mines in D.R.
 Congo?

-Aside from minerals, there are spectacular natural features such as the Congo River, which is the second longest river in Africa after the Nile and deepest reported river in the world.
-Virunga national park, Mountain Nyiragongo and unique flora and fauna can also be found across the country’s numerous national parks and game reserves.
+Aside from minerals, there are spectacular natural features such as the Congo River, the second longest river in Africa after the Nile and the deepest reported river in the world.
+Virunga National Park, Mount Nyiragongo, and unique flora and fauna can also be found across the country’s numerous national parks and game reserves.
 D.R.
-Congo is a paradise for wildlife such as the Big 5, birds, reptiles and mammals.
-Some rare animal species, such as the Congolese Peafowl, Bongo, pygmy chimps known as Bonobos, the elusive okapi, and it is the only place in the world where one can trek both the mountain gorillas and the Eastern Lowland gorillas, making it a distinctive and unique country to visit.
+Congo is a paradise for wildlife such as the Big 5, birds, reptiles, and mammals.
+Some rare animal species include the Congolese Peafowl, Bongo, pygmy chimps known as Bonobos, the elusive okapi, and it is the only place in the world where one can trek to both mountain gorillas and Eastern Lowland gorillas, making it a distinctive and unique country to visit.

-The Congolese people are majorly French speakers and most of their music is in French, their food is also French and Belgium inspired since that’s whom they were colonized by before they got their independence.
-Popular local musicians are Koffi Olamide, Papa Wemba, Franco Luambo and their most common foods are fish, peas, meat, chicken, a popular meal known as poulet a la mwambe which is chicken and peanut source.
-Mayonaaise is also a must taste in any of their meals.
+The Congolese people predominantly speak French, and much of their music and cuisine are influenced by French and Belgian traditions, due to their colonial history.
+Popular local musicians include Koffi Olamide, Papa Wemba, Franco Luambo, and common foods include fish, peas, meat, chicken, and a popular dish known as “poulet à la mwambe,” which is chicken cooked in peanut sauce.
+Mayonnaise is also a staple in many of their meals.

-While here, you can also observe boiling magma at the top of Mount.
-Nyiragongo, go on adventurous wildlife drives, and take boat cruises on rivers like R. Congo, where you can see spectacular waterfalls.
-There is also an intriguing cultural group known as the Mbuti Pygmies, who continue to live their way of life as they did over 10,000 years ago.
+While here, you can also observe boiling magma at the top of Mount Nyiragongo, go on adventurous wildlife drives, and take boat cruises on rivers like the Congo River, where you can see spectacular waterfalls.
+There is also an intriguing cultural group known as the Mbuti Pygmies, who continue to live their traditional way of life as they did over 10,000 years ago.
 Visiting them provides an incredible cultural experience.

-Despite having all these wonderful and great tourist attractions, travel industry in Democratic Republic of Congo is still underdeveloped, with relatively few visitors coming to the nation due to instability, particularly in the eastern region of the country, which keeps them away.
+Despite having all these wonderful tourist attractions, the travel industry in the Democratic Republic of Congo is still underdeveloped, with relatively few visitors coming to the nation due to instability, particularly in the eastern region of the country, which keeps tourists away.
 Poor infrastructure is also a concern, as most attractions are located in rural areas with poorly constructed roads, making them inaccessible.

-However, the government is working on all of these issues, and a lot of effort has been put in place to ensure that the tourism industry does not fall behind, such as creating more game reserves and increasing security in tourism destinations, such as over 700 army guards protecting Virunga National Park and the Mountain gorillas found there from poachers and rebels.
-It is expected that in the near future, the Democratic Republic of Congo will be one of the most visited countries in Africa, and all of these difficulties, such as the rebels, would have been resolved.
-If you want to visit Congo but are hesitant because of the current challenges, buckle up for the future is not far away.
+However, the government is working on these issues, with significant efforts to develop the tourism industry, such as creating more game reserves and increasing security in tourist destinations.
+For instance, over 700 army guards protect Virunga National Park and its mountain gorillas from poachers and rebels.
+It is expected that in the near future, the Democratic Republic of Congo will be one of the most visited countries in Africa, and challenges such as rebel activities will have been resolved.
+If you want to visit Congo but are hesitant because of the current challenges, be assured that better times are ahead.

-Tourist Attractions and Activities in Democratic Republic of Congo.
+Tourist Attractions and Activities in the Democratic Republic of Congo:

 Virunga National Park

-The oldest African national park, established in 1925, is one of the most diverse and beautiful areas in Africa, having been designated a UNESCO World Heritage Site two decades ago.
-This park is only a portion of the Virunga Mountain ranges, which are made up of eight mountains.
-It is the most visited park in Congo because it is home to endangered species such as mountain gorillas, leopards, lions, the uncommon Okapi, hippopotamuses, and chimps.
+Established in 1925, Virunga National Park is one of the most diverse and beautiful areas in Africa and has been a UNESCO World Heritage Site for two decades.
+This park is part of the Virunga Mountains, which include eight mountains.
+It is the most visited park in Congo and is home to endangered species such as mountain gorillas, leopards, lions, the rare okapi, hippopotamuses, and chimpanzees.

-Tourists who visit the park can do gorilla trekking, which allows them to get a close encounter with these enormous primates that are akin to humans.
-The treks cost $450 (the lowest thus far when compared to other countries that host these species), and begin as early as 7:30 a.m., a limited number of 8 people per group are allowed to make visits per day.
-You only get one hour with the primates, but the entire activity takes around eight hours because it includes climbing to higher altitudes.
+Tourists visiting the park can participate in gorilla trekking, allowing them a close encounter with these large primates that share 98% of their DNA with humans.
+Treks cost $450, the lowest price compared to other countries hosting these species, and start as early as 7:30 a.m.
+Each group is limited to 8 people per day, and visitors spend one hour with the primates, with the entire activity taking around eight hours due to the altitude climbs.

-While visiting Virunga National Park, visitors can also go on mountain hikes, forest walks, or do chimpanzee trekking at $100 per person.
+In addition to gorilla trekking, visitors to Virunga National Park can enjoy mountain hikes, forest walks, or chimpanzee trekking at $100 per person.

 Congo River

-Not only is it the second longest river in Africa but also the deepest in the world.
-It is a major source of water to the country as it runs through it and is home to over 713 fish species on which the country men and women can feed on.
-The river is a habitat to crocodiles, hippos and lots of water bird species.
+The second longest river in Africa and the deepest in the world, the Congo River is a major water source for the country.
+It is home to over 713 fish species and hosts crocodiles, hippos, and numerous water bird species.

-Named after David Livingstone a famous British Explorer, these are a collection of rapid falls along the Congo River.
-They begin from Malebo pool to Matadi, it is another top destination popular among tourists.
+Named after the famous explorer David Livingstone, these rapids along the Congo River stretch from Malebo Pool to Matadi, making it a top destination among tourists.

 Zongo Falls